 UIS Cares can help bridge this gap and provide students with the fuel needed for their academic success.

-- Dates for 2017 semester will be every Friday while classes are in session.
+- UIS Cares is open every Friday while classes are in session.

 Drop Off locations: